DavidePistilli173/RedWolf/README.md

 GLFW sources are already included in the CMake project and are located in the third_party folder.
 GLM sources are already included in the CMake project and are located in the third_party folder.

+You must first build the RedWolf library project, then RedWolfSandbox.

 ### ********** DOCUMENTATION **********

 The documentation can be generated using Doxygen and the Doxyfile located in the root folder of the project.